gallantries/gallantries.github.io/_events/2019-08-27-second-gallantries-workshop.md

 ---
 layout: event
-title: 'RNA-seq workshop for beginners: from sequences to visualization using Galaxy'
+title: 'RNA-seq workshop for beginners: from sequences to visualization using Galaxy and R'
 starts: 2019-10-07
 ends: 2019-06-09
 locations: